Lysxia/gradual-eff-paper/src/Core.lagda.md

     →  Γ ⊢ ⟨ E ⟩ (A ⇒ ⟨ F ⟩ B)
 ```

-Applications ensure that the effect row of the function matches the ambient one `E`.
+Applications ensure that the effect of the function matches the ambient one `E`.

 ```
   _·_ : ∀ {Γ E A B}